blakewilson/faust-app-dir-poc/README.md

 Say for instance your WP instance exists on `http://headless.local`, the cookie name to store the refresh token would be `http://headless.local-rt`.

-To generate a refresh token, you'll need to first generate an authorization code, which can be done through the the GraphiQL IDE with the following query:
+To generate a refresh token, you'll need to first generate an authorization code, which can be done through the GraphiQL IDE with the following query:

 ```graphql
 mutation MyMutation {